miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 import spam
 from spam import is_prime
-from spam import is_prime as p # as alias from spam import * # not recommended because it could cause nam
+from spam import is_prime as p # as alias from spam import * # not recommended because it could cause name collisions

 # examine imported names:
 dir(spam)